 Also of interest is that Voorhees has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Voorhees in 2010 was $41,504, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $166,016 for a family of four.
-However, Voorhees contains both very wealthy and poor people as well.
+The per capita income in Voorhees in 2010 was $41,549, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $166,196 for a family of four.

-Voorhees is a very ethnically-diverse town.
+Voorhees is an extremely ethnically-diverse town.
 The people who call Voorhees home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Voorhees residents report their race to be White, followed by Asian.
 Important ancestries of people in Voorhees include Irish, German, Polish, and Russian.

 The most common language spoken in Voorhees is English.
-Other important languages spoken here include Russian and Korean.
+Other important languages spoken here include Russian and Chinese.